-Spinal cord injury will often result from a blow to the spine, which damages the vertebrae.
+Spinal cord injury will often result from a blow to the spine which damages the vertebrae.
 While a spinal injury can be caused by a disease, most spinal injuries result from car accidents, falls or from a recreational sport.
 Depending on the severity of your spinal injury, you may end up suffering from a lifelong disability.
-It is therefore imperative that you file a claim against the person at fault for the injury.
+It’s therefore imperative that you file a claim against the person at fault for the injury.

 Types and Causes of Spinal Injuries

 A spinal injury will often lead to the loss of the ability to feel or move.
 Such an injury could be either complete or incomplete.
 In the event that you suffer from a complete spinal injury, you are likely to lose your nerve function as well as the ability to control your movements below the injury.
 This will often include your inability to control your legs, bladder, and bowels.

 On the flip side, an incomplete injury will not sever your entire ability to feel or move.
 While each case is essentially different, most victims of incomplete spinal injury will experience feelings below the spinal injury, while retaining some capacity to move.

 Apart from the injury that is caused by disease, spinal cord injuries usually occur when trauma to the spine leads to a fracture or crushes or dislocates the vertebrae.
 Spinal cord injuries are generally permanent, but some mild cases experience a certain degree of recovery.

 If your spinal cord injury is the result of another person’s actions or negligence, you are entitled to bring a personal injury claim.
 Personal injury often encompasses the theories of strict liability, negligence and intentional torts.
 Negligence refers to a person’s failure in acting as a rational and prudent person would in similar circumstances.